Juvenile Crimes

 If your child, nephew, niece, or other youth is facing criminal charges as a juvenile, you may be wondering whether you should hire a lawyer.
 While you may not be required to hire a lawyer, it is in their best interest to do so.
 A lawyer can help you navigate the legal system and can help you avoid harsh penalties and potentially avoid the stigma that comes with juvenile criminal convictions.

-Maryam Jahedi Law Firm P.C. logo, specializing in criminal, divorce, and family law services in New York.
+Maryam Jahedi Law Firm P.C. logo — providing legal services including same-sex divorce and family law in New York.

 We’re able to provide services in Farsi and Russian